codeGROOVE-dev/gitMDM/README.md

 Your startup just hit the enterprise sales milestone where someone asks "are you SOC 2 compliant?"
 Meanwhile, your engineering team runs OpenBSD on ThinkPads, Arch on Frameworks, and that one person still dailying Plan 9.

-Traditional MDMs want root access, auto-update themselves from the internet, and can execute arbitrary code pushed from their cloud.
+Traditional MDMs run as root, execute arbitrary code from their cloud servers, and auto-install binaries downloaded from the internet.
 Your security engineer just had an aneurysm.

 ## Our Solution

 gitMDM proves compliance without the backdoor:

 ```
-Traditional MDM: "Install our kernel extension!"
+Traditional MDM: "Install our root agent that downloads and executes code from our servers!"
 Your Team: "How about no."

-gitMDM: "Run a read-only agent that reports to YOUR server"
+gitMDM: "Run a read-only agent as a regular user that only reports"
 Your Team: "...continue"
 ```

 ### Why Your Security Team Will Actually Approve This

-- **Zero Remote Execution**: Can't push commands.
-Not won't.
-Can't.
+- **Zero Remote Execution**: Can't push commands or install software.
 The server only receives data.
-- **No Auto-Updates**: Agent is a static binary.
+- **No Auto-Updates**: No downloading binaries from the internet.
 Updates require YOU to rebuild and redeploy.
 - **Runs as User**: No root, no SYSTEM.
-Just a regular user process.
+Can't execute arbitrary code or modify your system.
 - **You Own Everything**: Your server, your git repo, your data.
-Host it in your VPC.
+No third-party cloud with root access to your fleet.
 - **Audit Everything**: Every change is a git commit. `git blame` for compliance.

 ## Quick Start for the Impatient